sheenisme/lnlamp/README.md

 We presents a holistic approach–`PrecTuner`–by closely coupling the code generator and the autotuner via only one parameter $r$ .
 Initialized by automatically sampled values, $r$ is first used to generate several code variants in the polyhedral model, combining this optimization with loop transformations.
 These code variants are then used to solve a performance model expressed in terms of $r$ , possibly under a quality degradation budget.
 The value of $r$ that produces the best-performing mixed-precision code is finally predicted without evaluating all code variants.

-As for the computational artifact of this work([https://github.com/sheenisme/lnlamp.git](https://github.com/sheenisme/lnlamp.git)), it implements automatic code generation based on PPCG([http://ppcg.gforge.inria.fr/](http://ppcg.gforge.inria.fr/)), and on Python and Shell scripts for automatic tuning, which closely coupling the code generator and the autotuner via only one parameter $r$ .

- **`Docker`** :
----

-we provide a `Dockerfile`([https://github.com/sheenisme/lnlamp/blob/master/Dockerfile](https://github.com/sheenisme/lnlamp/blob/master/Dockerfile)) file for quick installation.

-Note that we recommend using the Dockerfile to install and use our environment, even if you want to experiment on a local machine to get stable performance data, the installation steps are recommended to follow the steps described in the dockerfile, and if you want to use a custom path, it is currently recommended to use a soft link(`ln -s /your_dir /home/sheen`) for the purpose.

 **The usage of `PrecTuner` is as follows:**
 ---